Giardini Naxos

-Giardini Naxos (Giaddini; English translation: Naxos Gardens) is a comune in the Metropolitan City of Messina on the island of Sicily in southern Italy.
+Giardini Naxos (lit.
+'Naxos Gardens'; I Jardina) is a comune (municipality) in the Metropolitan City of Messina, on the island of Sicily in southern Italy.
 It is situated on the coast of the Ionian Sea on a bay which lies between Cape Taormina and Cape Schisò.
 Since the 1970s it has become a seaside resort, a popular tourist destination, and a cruise ship stop.

 History

 Port of Giardini Naxos with the date of its founding as a Greek colony written on the mole.

 Founded by Thucles the Chalcidian in 734 BC in Magna Graecia, Naxos was never a powerful city, but its temple of Apollo Archegetes, protecting deity of all the Greek colonies, gave it prominence in religious affairs.
 Leontini and Catania were both colonized from here.
 Hippocrates, tyrant of Gela, captured it in 494 BC.
 Its opposition to Syracuse ultimately led to its capture and destruction in 403 BC at the hands of Dionysius the tyrant, after it had supported Athens during that city's disastrous Sicilian Expedition.
 Though the site continued to be inhabited, most activity shifted to neighbouring Tauromenium.

 In 1544, following the raids by corsair, Kheir-ed-Din, several military buildings were constructed to protect Cape Schisò from the Barbary pirates who continued to attack and plunder the coastal villages.
 These were Schisò Castle, which was rebuilt from an earlier 13th-century castle, Schisò fort, and Vignazza Tower.
 The latter is a quadrangular watchtower which served to patrol the coast south of Port Schisò; if any pirate boats were sighted, the observers inside the tower could alert the villagers and neighbouring watchtowers by sending out smoke signals.
 Vignazza Tower is located in the Recanati area of Giardini Naxos.

+On 20/21 January 2026 Giardini Naxos suffered considerable damage to property and infrastructure from Storm Harry.
+The Port Zone at Capo Schisò was the worst hit.